leandroroser/github-privatize/README.md

 GitHub Privatize
 ----------------

-This script allow you to create private/public copies of repositories (single/bulk copy) or to change the mode of your repositories from public to private.
-This latter options gives you flexibility to select later which repository should be public or not.
+- This script allow you to to change the mode of your repositories from public to private.
+This option gives you flexibility to select later which repository should be public or not.

+- The scripts also is able to create private/public copies of repositories (single/bulk copies).

-Regarding the first option, as you know at the moment you can only create public forks of repositories (and if you want a private copy, you need to download the repo, push and configure, yay!).
+Regarding this last option, as you know at the moment you can only create public forks of repositories (and if you want a private copy, you need to download the repo, push and configure, yay!).
 The script can create private forks easily (or if you prefer public forks).
-In addition, the script can also create bulk copies of repositories in private mode.
+In addition, the script can also create bulk copies.

 ## Requisites